petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Missing a step in a manual "pipeline" could result in out-of-date or even incorrect results making their way into the final publication.

+The scientific review process today is similar to the handoffs between software development and quality assurance (QA) teams.
+However, journal article referees are usually not rerunning analyses.

 The two most important tactics to achieving CR are:

 1. Keep all files in version control.
 2. Generate all artifacts with a single pipeline.
+The opposite of this would be having one pipeline to run the simulation, one to post-process, one to generate figures, one to compile the publication, all of which need to be executed separately by the researcher.
+   A pipeline system that can cache results is critical here if there are expensive steps, but more on that later.

 ## Examples of CR workflows